Reporters Committee for Freedom of the Press: History

+In November 2024, the Reporters Committee for Freedom of the Press helped the Institute for Nonprofit News secure press credentials for all of its 475 member news organizations.

+Resources

-The Reporters Committee supports freedom of information in the United States through a number of free legal resources for those who gather and report the news.
-The Legal Defense and FOIA Hotline is available at any time to journalists and media lawyers with legal questions.
+In addition to litigation and filing amicus curie briefs, Reporters Committee for Freedom of the Press supports freedom of information in the United States through a number of free legal resources for those who gather and report the news.

+The Legal Hotline is available to journalists and media lawyers with legal questions.
 The Reporters Committee's Open Government Guide is a complete compendium of information on every state's open records and open meetings laws.
 The Open Courts Compendium explains court access issues and provides specific additional information for each state and federal circuit.
 The Reporter's Privilege Compendium is a collection of information on the rights of reporters not to be compelled to testify or disclose sources and information in court in each state and federal circuit.
+The Committee has also defended reporters in Court free of charge since its founding.

 In 2013, the Reporters Committee also launched iFOIA, a tool to file and track state and federal open records requests, and in 2016 the organization launched the FOIA Wiki, a website devoted to the federal Freedom of Information Act.

 The organization also helped found the U.S. Press Freedom Tracker, and in 2018, published a report based on the tracker's data assessing the state of press freedom in the U.S.

 Other Reporters Committee resources include a digital interactive map documenting the policies governing public access to police body camera footage in more than 100 police departments, and a record of federal cases since 1844 involving leaks of government information to the news media.